aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 He who throws dirt is losing ground.
+> 🥠 Three can keep a secret, if you get rid of two.

-Last update: Sat May 16 07:08:02 2026
+Last update: Sun May 17 07:28:48 2026

 ### Let's play! 🎮